-Trump’s new Pennsylvania lawyer said Biden won and that lawsuits ‘will not reverse this election’
+Trump’s new Pennsylvania lawyer once said that lawsuits ‘will not reverse this election’

 But about an hour after Pennsylvania — and the White House — were called for Biden on Nov.
 7, Scaringi sounded unsurprised by the result.

 “I’ve been saying since Wednesday morning that Biden would win,” he said on his self-named AM radio show.
-While several legal challenges regarding the results “had merit,” he said, including one brought by the state Republican Party about late-arriving ballots, others were unlikely to grant Trump another four years.
+While several legal challenges regarding the results “had merit,” he said, including one brought by the state Republican Party about late-arriving ballots, others were unlikely to grant Trump another four years on practical terms.

 On his law firm’s website, an unattributed blog post — which appears to have since been deleted — described Biden as the president-elect, saying he “successfully claimed the role of the 46th president of the United States.”